CRCL Staff

 Communications

-James is in charge of internal and external communications.
-He is a former journalist in New Orleans, having worked for many years as an editor at The Times-Picayune.
+James is a former journalist in New Orleans, having worked for many years as an editor at The Times-Picayune.
 He was on the newspaper’s staff that won two Pulitzer Prizes in 2006.
 He has also published stories in magazines including 64 Parishes and Preservation in Print.
-He has been interviewed on the air by NPR’s “Weekend Edition” and on television shows that have aired on the NFL Network, the Travel Channel, and National Geographic.
+He has been interviewed on the air by NPR’s “Weekend Edition” and on television shows that have aired on the NFL Network, the Travel Channel and National Geographic.
 A story about his writing was recently published by The New Yorker.
 He moonlights as a professional competitive eater (formerly the No. 4 oyster eater in the International Federation of Competitive Eating — 15 dozen oysters in 8 minutes) and as an actor, with credits including “NCIS: New Orleans,” “Treme,” and “America’s Most Wanted.”
-He received his Bachelor’s Degree in English from the University of the South in Sewanee, Tennessee. (james.karst@crcl.org)
+He received his bachelor’s degree in English from the University of the South in Sewanee, Tennessee. (james.karst@crcl.org

 Development

-Kelly develops and executes our public and private events, and is our lead graphic designer and webmaster.
+Kelly develops and executes our public and private events.
 She joined the CRCL team in 2007.
 CRCL has long been known for its well-planned and orchestrated events because of Kelly’s artistic eye and attention to detail.
 As CRCL’s graphic designer, she is responsible for developing critical informational pieces for both internal and external distribution.
 Kelly’s expertise in IT has allowed CRCL to incorporate the latest technology into its web design and computer networks.
 She also develops and maintains CRCL’s extensive database system. (kellym@crcl.org)

 Restoration Programs